stungeye/PagesDemo/README.md

 Sporting oversized glasses and an ironic mustache, the Hipster Hippogrif was into mythical creatures before they were cool.

 It roams the independent music shops of the realm, always on the lookout for the next obscure vinyl record to consume.
+This is an addition.

 He faced discrimination for being a hipster in a blue collared neighbourhood.
 Everyone hated them.
 But now they leave in NYC and are cherrished.